Mapinguari

-The Mapinguari or mapinguary is a mythological creature from Brazilian folklore.
-Referred to as the 'Brazilian Bigfoot' in popular media, the Mapinguari are described as extremely foul-smelling and hairy.
-Other accounts of the creature reference hook-shaped nails, a bipedal gait, a gaping mouth in its belly, and a single eye like a cyclop.
+The Mapinguari or Mapinguary is a cryptid from Brazilian folklore.
+The Mapinguari is often described as an extremely foul-smelling, hairy animal that is distinct from the North American Bigfoot.
+Descriptions further allege that the cryptid is a man-eating creature with hook-shaped nails, backwards-facing feet, a bipedal gait, a gaping mouth in its abdomen, and a single eye like the mythological Cyclops.

-Terminology
+Names and etymology

-Casudo and later commentators speculate the name mapinguari to be a Tupi-Guarani compound mbaé-pi-guari (Guarani: mbae "that, the thing" + pĭ "foot" + guarî "crooked, twisted") meaning "the thing that has a clubbed, twisted, or backwards-turned foot".
+Câmara Cascudo identified the name Mapinguari as deriving from the Tupi-Guarani mbaé-pi-guari (Guarani: mba'e "that, the thing" + pĭ "foot" + guarî "crooked, twisted") meaning "the thing that has a clubbed, twisted, or backwards-turned foot".

-Mapingurai is known to the Karitiana people as kida harara (Karitiâna: "laughing beast"), kida so'emo ("beast with black face") or Owoj/Owojo (lit. "maternal grandfather" or "mother's brother's son").
+The Mapinguari is known to the Karitiana people of Brazil as Kida harara (Karitiâna: "laughing beast"), Kida so'emo ("beast with black face") or Owoj/Owojo (lit. "maternal grandfather" or "mother's brother's son").